peucastro/ldts-pacman/docs/README.md

 - **View:** `ArenaViewer`, `ElementViewer`, `Display`, ...
 - **Controller:** Yet to be implemented

----

 ## **UML schema**

 ![Project structure](/docs/resources/uml/structure.png "UML")

 ## Testing

-We used unit testing with Junit 5, mocks with Mockito and mutation testing with Pitest.
+We used unit testing with Junit 5, mocks with Mockito, mutation testing with Pitest and property based testing with jqwik.

 ### Screenshot of Test Coverage